comsince/DevelopNote/Android/2016-07-29-jenkins-gradle-unit-test.md

 ## 2.2 jenkins job and plugin
 ### 2.2.1 [Remote access API](https://wiki.jenkins-ci.org/display/JENKINS/Remote+access+API)
-Remote API can be used to do things like these:
 * retrieve information from Jenkins for programmatic consumption
 * trigger a new build